pipe-cd/pipecd/docs/content/en/docs-dev/concepts/_index.md

 A deployment is a process that does transition from the current state (running state) to the desired state (specified state in Git) of a specific application.
 When the deployment is success, it means the running state is synced with the desired state specified in the target commit.

-### Deployment Configuration
+### Application Configuration

-A `.pipe.yaml` yaml file that contains configuration data to define how to deploy the application.
+A yaml file that contains configuration data to define how to deploy the application.
-Each application requires one deployment configuration file at application directory in the Git repository.
+Each application requires one application configuration file at application directory in the Git repository.
+The default file name is `.pipe.yaml`.

 ### Application Directory

-A directory in Git repository containing deployment configuration file (`.pipe.yaml`) and application manifests.
+A directory in Git repository containing application configuration file (`.pipe.yaml`) and application manifests.
 Each application must have one application directory.

 ### Quick Sync